SharePoint/sp-dev-training-spfx-web-parts/README.md

 # Microsoft SharePoint Framework Training Module - Developing with the SharePoint Framework: Web Parts

 This module will introduce you to creating client-side web parts using the SharePoint Framework.
-In addition, you will see how to leverage both the local and hosted SharePoint Workbench & using different parts of the SharePoint Framework API.
+In addition, you will see how to leverage the SharePoint-hosted Workbench and use different parts of the SharePoint Framework API.

 > This module is also published as a Microsoft Learn module: [Developing with the SharePoint Framework: Web Parts](https://docs.microsoft.com/learn/modules/sharepoint-spfx-web-parts)